Dean177/reason-standard/docs/Conventions.md

 ## Function suffixes

-Some functions come in multiple flavors. and some of these flavors are so common they are distinguished by a really short suffix.
+Some functions come in multiple flavors.

+Some of these flavors are so common they are distinguished by a really short suffix.

 ### ___2 is an alternative behaviour